boonebgorges/buddypress-group-email-subscription/readme.txt

 Group admins can choose one of the 5 subscription levels as a default that gets applied when new members join.

 DIGEST AND SUMMARY EMAILS
 The daily digest email is sent every morning and contains all the emails from all the groups a user is subscribed to.
 The digest begins with a helpful topic summary.
 The weekly summary email contains just the topic titles from the past week.
 Summary and digest timing can be configured in the back end.
+(The admin can view a sample of the digests and summaries in the queue by going adding this to your url: mydomain.com/sum=1.
+This won't send emails just show what will be sent)

 HTML EMAILS
 The digest and summary emails are sent out in multipart HTML and plain text email format.
 This makes the digest much more readable with better links.
 The email is multipart so users who need only plain text will get plain text.